| Introduction 1. Comments of Other Intergovernmental

 This ''trend,'' should, in Amnesty International's view,

+be strengthened.
 The families of Yury Zakharenko, Viktor Gonchar, Anatoly

 Krasovsky and Dmitry Zavadsky have been forced to endure